Databricks Unity Catalog 101: A Complete Overview (2025)

 How to Control Access to Data and Other Objects in Databricks Unity Catalog?

 Databricks Unity Catalog provides a comprehensive access control model for governing data and objects within the Lakehouse Platform.
-Let's explore key concepts and approaches for managing access privileges in Databricks Unity Catalog.
+Let's explore key concepts and approaches for managing access privileges in Unity Catalog.

 1) Understanding Admin Privileges